aszepieniec/stark-brainfuck/docs/brainfuck.md

 To remedy this deficiency, modify the `[` and `]` instructions as follows.
 The field element immediately following `[` or `]` contains the destination address of the potential jump.
 The instruction set is now variable-size but nevertheless defines a machine architecture.

-## Compiling Brianfuck PL to Brainfuck ISA
+## Compiling Brianfuck PL to Brainfuck ASM

+The difference between Brainfuck-programming-language and Brainfuck-assembler necessitates a compiler that computes the mapping.
+Fortunately, most advanced compiler construction tools are not necessary as there is an exceedingly simple [pushdown automaton](https://en.wikipedia.org/wiki/Pushdown_automaton) that achieves this translation task.

 ## Running Brainfuck